Featured Image: Deforest Architects

 In case you’re having a hard time setting a plan in place for your bathroom, speaking with a remodeling contractor and ask their advice.
 A professional can also offer a vision for your style, and handle the scheduling for both installers and vendors.

 A lot of homes usually have at least one bathroom with a sink, toilet, and bathtub.
 Then, there are optional extras, such as the shower, and in some cases, a bidet.
 An extra sink is also a popular choice for most people, especially in households where the bathroom is often used by more than one person.
+A master bathroom should especially take into consideration the space required for two sinks, two vanities, and even two medicine cabinets.

 Similar to a standard bathroom, a customized bathroom is filled with a number of suite fixtures.
 The difference is that the final design usually has a matching countertop and built-in cabinets around a certain area of the room.